 Vitamin K is found in dark green leafy vegetables as well as fermented foods.
 One of the best sources is a traditional Japanese food made from fermented soybeans.
 Known as ‘natto’, it has a rather a pungent odor to go along with a strong flavor and a sticky, stringy appearance.
 (It one of those foods, like blue cheese, for which one has to cultivate a taste).
 Interestingly, this is the same food from which nattokinase is derived.
 Nattokinase is an enzyme widely used as a nutritional supplement to clean the blood vessels and improve circulation.

-As mentioned above, weight bearing and high-impact exercise is singularly crucial for keeping the bones strong.
-Adequate intake of calcium, taken along with appropriate amounts of magnesium, and Vitamin K are also two important nutritional factors.
-In addition, there are a number of other considerations to keep in mind.
+In addition to adequate intake of calcium, taken along with appropriate amounts of magnesium, and Vitamin K there are a number of other considerations to keep in mind.

 For instance, it is conjectured that the prevalence of osteoporosis is not merely the result of deficiencies of particular vitamins, minerals or other nutritional substances, but also the consequence of a systemic imbalance in pH, which is the measure of acidity and alkalinity.
 An optimal range for the pH of human blood is around 7.36 to 7.44, that is to say, slightly alkaline.
 (Above 7 is alkaline, below it is acidic.)